ezolenko/rollup-plugin-typescript2/README.md

 * `cwd`: `string`

-    The current work directory, default `process.cwd()`.
+	The current working directory.
+Defaults to `process.cwd()`.

 * `tsconfigDefaults`: `{}`

-	The object passed as `tsconfigDefaults` will be merged with loaded `tsconfig.json`.
-Final config passed to typescript will be the result of values in `tsconfigDefaults` replaced by values in loaded `tsconfig.json`, replaced by values in `tsconfigOverride` and then replaced by hard `compilerOptions` overrides on top of that (see above).
+	The object passed as `tsconfigDefaults` will be merged with the loaded `tsconfig.json`.
+	The final config passed to TypeScript will be the result of values in `tsconfigDefaults` replaced by values in the loaded `tsconfig.json`, replaced by values in `tsconfigOverride`, and then replaced by forced `compilerOptions` overrides on top of that (see above).

-	For simplicity and other tools' sake, try to minimize usage of defaults and overrides and keep everything in `tsconfig.json` file (tsconfigs can themselves be chained, so save some turtles).
+	For simplicity and other tools' sake, try to minimize the usage of defaults and overrides and keep everything in a `tsconfig.json` file (`tsconfig`s can themselves be chained with [`extends`](https://www.typescriptlang.org/tsconfig#extends), so save some turtles).

 	```js
 	let defaults = { compilerOptions: { declaration: true } };